Why Hasn’t the U.S. Done More Coronavirus Tests?

 How many people in the U.S. have been tested for the coronavirus?

-According to the CDC, 445 people have been tested for the virus as of February 25, resulting in 14 confirmed coronavirus infections, including two cases resulting from person-to-person spread.
+According to the CDC, 445 people have been tested for the virus as of February 25, resulting in 15 confirmed coronavirus infections, including two cases resulting from person-to-person spread, and one case of unknown origin.
 Those totals only include cases detected and laboratory-tested inside the U.S. — not from people the U.S. has flown back from abroad, like the American passengers on the quarantined Princess Diamond cruise ship in Japan.

 There is no centralized count of how many people are being monitored or have been asked to self-quarantine by local and state health officials around the country.

-Note: This post has been updated to include President Trump’s comment on the testing and the news of the first confirmed coronavirus case of unknown origin in the U.S.